 Eastern philosophy does not differ from other philosophic teachings in its overall objective.
 This is to teach us to be wiser individuals and to ultimately provide guidance as to how to live well.

-Therefore, Eastern philosophy is no different from Western philosophy is this sense.
+Therefore, Eastern philosophical ideas are no different from Western philosophy is this sense.
 The distinction lies in how it suggests we can achieve these goals.

 You may study the likes of Plato, Aristotle, Descartes, Hume or Nietzsche to name a few across various academic disciplines.
 The teachings of such abide by the central doctrine of western philosophy.
 It’s about using reason and logic as a means to analyse, understand and think more deeply about our lives.
 But it can be useful to gain a different perspective to find the answers and guidance in life that we quietly yearn for.